A Practical Introduction to Regression-based Causal Inference in Meteorology (II): Unmeasured confounders: Method

 \subsection{Instrumental Variable}

-The IV method assumes the existence of a ``fourth" variable, often called an instrument, denoted $Z$ in Fig. 1c, such that 1) it is correlated with the treatment $A$, 2) is independent of (hence, uncorrelated with) the unmeasured confounder $U$, and 3) it does not have a direct effect on the outcome variable $Y$, or equivalently, the effect of $Z$ on $Y$ is only ``through" $A$.
+The IV method assumes the existence of a ``fourth'' variable, often called an instrument, denoted $Z$ in Fig. 1c.
+Here, all of the variables are assumed to be continuous; \citet{swanson_etal} develop the IV methodology for situations where all of the variables are binary.
+A good instrument 1) causes, and is therefore correlated with the treatment $A$, 2) is independent of, and hence uncorrelated with, the (unmeasured) confounder $U$, and 3) does not have a direct effect on the outcome variable $Y$, or equivalently, the effect of $Z$ on $Y$ is only ``through'' $A$.
 These three conditions are often referred to as relevance, independence, and exclusion restriction, respectively.
-The precise, mathematical statement of these assumptions is too complicated for the purposes of this article (Ding 2024); instead, we choose to provide only an overview to stay on course.

 To get a sense of the mathematical relevance of these assumptions, consider the following derivation of a commonly used estimator of the ATE in the IV setting: Left-multiplying $Y = A \beta + U$ by $Z^T$ yields $Z^T Y = Z^T A \beta + Z^T U$.
 The assumption that $Z$ is uncorrelated with $U$ implies that $Z^T U = 0$ (in expectation), and the assumption that $Z$ is correlated with $A$ implies that $Z^T A$ can be inverted, leading to